rehierl/node-tree-outliner/2-tree-of-nodes/0-0-tree-of-nodes.md

 undirected tree

 * undirected graph
-* connected with no cycles
+* connected, but no cycles
-* acyclic and a cycle is formed if any edge is added
+* acyclic and a cycle is formed, if any edge is added
 * no longer connected, if any edge is removed

 rooted tree